"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 "N", "O", "P", "Q", "R", "S", "T", "U", "V", "W", "X", "Y", "Z"

-Switch Debounce; A mechanical switch bounces or changes state between open and close many times when the switch is moved from one position or the other [contact bounce].
+Switch Debounce is a mechanical switch bounces or changes state between open and close many times when the switch is moved from one position or the other [contact bounce].
 A switch de-bounce circuit inhibits those contact changes from reaching the circuitry reading the switch position.
 The debounce circuit needs to eliminate all of the mechanical oscillations so that the circuits receiving the signal only sees one circuit open or closer.
 Other wise the circuit would see dozens of switch changes even though the switch button was only moved once.

 Relay Bounce